DennisLee-DennisLee/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-connection-pods-services-same-cluster.md

    kubectl logs <pod-name> -n <namespace-name> -c <container-name>
    ```

-1. View the `stdout` dump pod logs for a previous container instance.
+1. If the application that's inside the pod restarts repeatedly, view the `stdout` dump pod logs of a previous container instance to get the exit messages.
+For the multicontainer case, get the exit messages by viewing the `stdout` dump pod container logs for a previous container instance.

    ```bash
    kubectl logs <pod-name> --previous
    ```

-1. View the `stdout` dump pod container logs (multicontainer case) for a previous container instance.

    ```bash
    kubectl logs <pod-name> -c <container-name> --previous